Your Kids Will Have A Blast (Off) With These 10 Toy Rockets & Launchers

 Best Toy Rocket Launchers

-If possible, it might be wise to find a big (empty!) parking lot or a field when your kid uses a toy rocket launcher instead of your backyard.
-Thanks to this one’s “extra-large foot pump,” the rockets can fly 100 feet into the air!
+If possible, it might be wise to find a big (empty!) parking lot or a field where your kid can use a toy rocket launcher like this one, instead of your backyard.
+Thanks to this one’s ‘extra-large foot pump,’ the rockets can fly 100 feet into the air!
 (Your neighbor would not be amused when you ring their doorbell for the millionth time to retrieve a rocket from their fenced backyard.)
 Other nice features are the LED lights on the rockets and the learning guide full of educational flight experiments for kids.
 Replacement rockets are available at Amazon.

 A lot of toy rocket launchers use air to launch the rockets into the air (and sometimes onto your roof, or into a tree), but this one uses water to propel them up to 90 feet in the air.
 This toy even provides a great example of reusing things rather than throwing them into the trash—you’ll need an empty soda bottle to create the water rocket.
 (Make sure to have one ready before your kid spies this launcher; otherwise, you may find yourself chugging a liter of Diet Coke.)
 Note: You’ll need a bicycle pump, which is not included.
 This rocket launcher is geared toward younger teens, but with close supervision, it would probably work for tweens and younger kids.

-These rockets can be launched up to 400 feet!
+First things first — these rockets can be launched up to 400 feet.
 With that power, you may be tempted to blow off some steam by playing with this yourself while your kid’s not around.
-(Hey, self-care doesn’t just mean bubble baths!)
+(Hey, self-care doesn’t just mean bubble baths.)
 The six “super high-performance rockets” come with flame stickers that your kid can put on to make them look even cooler.
 (On the rockets, that is, not on your kid—although that works, too.)
-One grandparent noted, “It was a big hit.
-There are 6 kids in the family, ranging up to 17, and they all loved playing with it.
-Highly recommend.”
-This rocket launcher is designed for kids 9 and up, but with supervision, younger kids may do just fine.
-Replacement rockets are available at Amazon.
+You can also buy replacement rockets easily on Amazon.